akczcz/akv2k8s/README.md

   vault:
     name: kv-tstaks # 2. name of key vault, change IT with your value!
     object:
-      name: SECRET-SQL # 3. name of the akv object
+      name: sqlconnectionstring # 3. name of the akv object
       type: secret # 4. akv object type
   output:
     secret: